hzz0024/hzz0024.github.io/_posts/2020/2021-01-20-Repeat_DelBay21.markdown

   - WGS data analysis
 ---

 The dataset in this post comes from the repeated adult challenge experiment in summer, 2020.
 I am starting to trim the raw data and conduct read mapping using the same scripts.
+I also borrowed some of the code from Nina Lab [https://github.com/therkildsen-lab/genomic-data-analysis/blob/master/lcwgs_data_analysis.md](https://github.com/therkildsen-lab/genomic-data-analysis/blob/master/lcwgs_data_analysis.md)

 Before data QC, we need to create two files to provide the detailed information of sequenced samples.